-Skin: Mild to moderate skin irritant.
-Contact may cause redness, itching, burning, and skin damage.
-Prolonged or repeated contact may cause drying and cracking of the skin, dermatitis (inflammation), burns, and severe skin damage.
+Skin: Severe skin irritant.
+Contact may cause redness, itching, burning, and severe skin damage.
+Prolonged or repeated contact can worsen irritation by causing drying and cracking of the skin, leading to dermatitis (inflammation).
 Not acutely toxic by skin absorption, but prolonged or repeated skin contact may be harmful (see Section 11).

-Inhalation (Breathing): Expected to have a low degree of toxicity by inhalation.
+Inhalation (Breathing): No information available.
+Studies by other exposure routes suggest a low degree of toxicity by inhalation.